majek/idea/site/022-learning-asm32/main.md

 Disassembling
 ---

-Instead of describing what happened, let me show you a a usefull Linux
+Instead of describing what happened, let me show you a a useful Linux
 tool: [`objdump`](http://linuxcommand.org/man_pages/objdump1.html).
 You can use it as a disassembler and see how our function looks in the compiled executable: